vedantchimmad/Python_course/8.object_oriented/class_and_object/README.md

   x = 5
 ```
 ### Create Object
-Now we can use the class named MyClass to create objects.
+* Now we can use the class named MyClass to create objects.
+* object is an instance of class
+* Object is a Physical entity
+* Occupy certain amount space in the memory
+* For one class, we can create multiple objects.

 ```python
 p1 = MyClass()
 print(p1.x)
 ```
 ### The __init__() Function
-All classes have a function called __init__(), which is always executed when the class is being initiated.
+* All classes have a function called __init__(), which is always executed when the class is being initiated.
+* `__init__()` is called as constructor
+* constructor will not return any value
 ```python
 class Person:
   def __init__(self, name, age):